OWASP/www-project-secure-coding-practices-quick-reference-guide/README.md

 For issues or suggestions related to Secure Coding Practices Quick-reference Guide documents themselves (Draft, Stable, EN/ES) open a new [documentation specific][change] feature request or bug report.

+You can contact the development community for this project via the OWASP Slack [#project-secure-coding-practices][project] project channel.

 #### Editors

 * [Gerardo Canedo][gerardo] (español)